riyad4589/Stock-Master/README.md

-## Author

-You may think that's a typical project, i hope that's not, within this project you will find many errors and lot of solutions for your problems, I experienced retail & ecommerce in electronics (pcs & smartphones), this thing keep my alarmed about some key points, easy to use & robust, we will be the best in our category of open source web apps

-I'm very greatfulll for the contribution in the Laravel community, learned some much in the process, now it's my turn to give.

-(Peace) سلام

 ## Overview

 MystockMaster is a Laravel-based inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
 It features a user-friendly dashboard, intuitive reports, and a wide range of features to help you manage and grow your business.